cosuoji/eventful/README.md

 Eventful is more than just a ticketing platform; it's your passport to a world of unforgettable moments.
 From pulsating concerts to captivating theater performances, and thrilling sports events to enlightening cultural gatherings, we curate a diverse array of experiences that cater to every taste and passion.

 # Requirements and Implementation Guide
-- Authentication and Authorization: Event creators and users who can apply for those events should be authenticated.
-Creators can see events they have created and those that have applied to their events and eventees should be able to see all the events they can attend and also attend

 - QR Code Generation: Eventful should be able to generate QR codes for eventees when the tickets are bought.
 This QR code would be used to verify that the eventee is valid and can have access to this event.